 I receive messages every day from folks letting me know that I’ve had a hand in them being in the kitchen, either for the first time or back in a long time.
 I love when someone shares that I’ve inspired them to branch out and try cooking new things and this journey has been mutually beneficial: I’ve improved all sorts of techniques and dishes that I thought I’d already mastered before, in an effort to make sure I’m providing y’all with quality information.
 This isn’t to say I don’t still mess up – my grits boiled over just this morning – but I think a major reason why we’ve connected as we have is that I’m pretty transparent.
 I’ll quickly tell you to “do as I say, not as I do.”

 And about me on a more personal level: I was born in Compton, California, but raised and still live in Eastern North Carolina; I own an obscenely large collection of Funko Pop! vinyl figures; I’m a Virgo (ascending: Virgo + moon: Scorpio) and I wanted to be Ellen Louise Ripley when I was young.
 I’m married and I love him but fuck the patriarchy do not use my relationship or how you assume gender roles are distributed in my home to prop up any ideals of what makes a ‘good woman’ or wife or whatever.
 I’ll cuss you out before I block you.

 Just in case the shirt I’m wearing in that photo up there didn’t give it away: I’m a Leftist.
 Like, left AF.
 Marxism and shit.
-I’m also an Agnostic-Atheist and a Democratic Socialist.
+I’m also an Agnostic-Atheist.
 Scroll down and take a look at my footer if you haven’t already. ✊